-In 2021, Casino Group and its subsidiaries concerned have interacted with several associations, namely on issues involving:
+In 2021 and 2022, Casino Group and its subsidiaries concerned have interacted with several associations, namely on issues involving:

-- raw materials in the supply chain.
-The Group engages in dialogue with its peers and associations by participating in working groups on soy, charcoal, tuna, shrimp and pesticides led by its partner the Earthworm Foundation, and by joining the French Soy Manifesto, the French Sustainable Cocoa Initiative, the Soy Transparency Coalition and the Palm Oil Transparency Coalition.
-For example, it responded to the WWF questionnaire on palm oil and the Changing Markets Foundation questionnaire on aquaculture; - cattle farming in Brazil with Imaflora, Proforest and the National Wildlife Federation (NWF), the Beef Working Group under the Forest Positive Coalition of Action backed by the Consumer Goods Forum, as well as in 2020 and early 2021 with Amnesty International regarding its report on a leading Brazilian beef supplier; - human rights issues through the Initiative for Compliance and Sustainability (ICS), Businesses for Human Rights (EDH), Accord on Fire and Building Safety in Bangladesh and, for living wage issues, the Platform Living Wage Financials; - plastics as a signatory to the National Pact on Plastic Packaging.
+- raw materials in their supply chain.
+The Group engages in dialogue with its peers and associations by participating in working groups on soy, charcoal, tuna, shrimp and pesticides led by its partner NGO the Earthworm Foundation, and by joining the French Soy Manifesto, the French Sustainable Cocoa Initiative, the Soy Transparency Coalition, the Palm Oil Transparency Coalition and the Retailer Cocoa Collaboration.
+For example, it responded to the WWF questionnaire on palm oil (in 2021), the Changing Markets Foundation questionnaire on aquaculture (in 2021), and the Réseau Action Climat questionnaire on responsible products (in 2022); - cattle farming in Brazil with Imaflora, Proforest and the National Wildlife Federation (NWF), the Beef Working Group under the Forest Positive Coalition of Action backed by the Consumer Goods Forum, of which Casino Group is a member, as well as in 2020 and early 2021 with Amnesty International regarding its report on a leading Brazilian beef supplier; - human rights issues through the Initiative for Compliance and Sustainability (ICS), Businesses for Human Rights (EDH), Accord for Health and Safety in the Textile and Garment Industry in Bangladesh and, for living wage issues, Platform Living Wage Financials; - plastics as a signatory to the National Pact on Plastic Packaging.

 Casino Group's 2020 duty of care plan was presented to the Group's union delegates in April 2021.
 This presentation provided an opportunity to explain and discuss its implementation and the action plans deployed.
-In addition, as part of the Group CSR Agreement, signed in 2014 and renewed every three years since, the Group presented the duty of care plan at the annual meeting of the agreement monitoring committee, held in December 2021.
-At this meeting, the Group CSR department was able to present further details on the plan to the Group's union delegates.
+In addition, as part of the Group's CSR Agreement, signed in 2014 and renewed every three years since, the Group presented the duty of care plan at the annual meeting of the agreement monitoring committee, held in December 2021 and November 2022.
+At this meeting, the Group CSR and Engagement department was able to present further details on the plan to the Group's union delegates and answer any questions.

-Group subsidiaries engage in this type of dialogue with local associations in the countries where they
+Group subsidiaries engage in this type of dialogue with local associations in the countries where they operate.